 Icing is a penalty that is called when a player on their side of the red center line shoots the puck across the center line and down past the goal line.
 During a Power Play, the icing rule still holds against the advantaged team, while the disadvantaged team cannot be penalized for it.

-This is where the “killing time” strategy comes to fruition.
+This is where the “killing time” strategy comes into fruition.

 The defense will try to engage in the icing as much as it can because striking the puck down all the way across the ice and around the goal line eats up so much time as the offense tries to regain control of the puck, skate back down to the opposing side, and create a shot advantage.